sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 ## Step 5 - Deploy your Bot

 Folllow [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0) tutorial and deploy your Bot to Azure.
-After the deployment performa the following activities:
+After the deployment, execute the following activities:

 + Test your bot using the Azure Portal
 + Test your bot using the Bot Emulator, creating a new endpoint.
 Open this [link](https://github.com/Microsoft/BotFramework-Emulator/wiki/Getting-Started)